Bunds fall with U.S. Treasuries on Summers Fed talk

 A Reuters poll of economists on Monday found most now see the Fed trimming its $85 billion monthly bond purchases by about $10 billion, less than previous estimates of about $15 billion.

-"The risk is they may do $10 billion and tweak forward guidance and we have a bit of a recovery afterwards," the trader said.
+"The risk is they may do $10 billion and tweak forward guidance and we have a bit of a recovery afterwards," another trader said.

 Italian bonds continued to lag Spanish ones, weighed down by uncertainty over the survival of Rome's government.
 Italian 10-year yields edged up 2 basis points to 4.54 percent, nudging further above Spanish equivalents, which were 1 basis point lower at 4.46 percent.